Vivus!

 Vivus! is a live album released by American death metal band Death through Relapse Records.
 It contains two previously released live albums: Live in L.A.
 (Death & Raw) and Live in Eindhoven.
 Both shows contained on Vivus! were recorded in 1998.
 Disc one features the band at Whisky a Go Go in Los Angeles, while disc two is a recording of the band on the festival stage at Dynamo Open Air.
-The band's manager, Eric Greif, has stated that the inspiration for the set and its title was the Kiss album Alive!.